Tips for Handling Incorrect or Fraudulent Credit Card Charges

 In addition, send your credit card company written notification of an error.
 Use FBCA procedures to dispute the credit card charges, including the following steps:

-• Write to the creditor at the address they provide for billing inquiries.
+• Contact the creditor at the address they provide for billing inquiries.
 This address may be different from the one to which you send payments.
 Include your name, address, and account number, as well as a description of the billing error you’ve spotted.
-The FTC provides a sample letter that you can use.
+You may be able to proceed online or by phone as well as through the mail.
+The FTC provides a sample letter that you can use as part of the process.

-• In the envelope, include copies of receipts and other supporting documents.
+• Include copies of receipts and other supporting documents.

 • Be sure to mail your letter within 60 days of the first bill you received that contained the error.